New Zealand Online Casinos

 Like most other countries, the first form of gambling to become legal in New Zealand was bookmaking back in 1920 and the first national lotteries became legal in 1933.
-The Totalizer Agency Board legalised betting on horse racing in 1961 and the first every casino opened up in Christchurch in 1994.
+The Totalizer Agency Board legalised betting on horse racing in 1961 and the first ever casino opened up in Christchurch in 1994.

 What is the Gambling Act of 2003?

 Before you engage in any online gambling activities, it might be worth your while to read up more on what the current gambling regulations are within New Zealand.
 The Gambling Act of 2003 effectively replaces the outdated Gaming and Lotteries Act 1977 and the Casino Control Act 1990, making it more comprehensible for players to gamble online, as well as setting out guidelines for online casinos to operate.
 The act is meant to protect gamblers from fraudulent online casinos and creates a safe and secure online environment.
-You can trust CasinoTopsOnline that all online casinos mentioned on this page are authorised and legal under the Gamblign Act of 2003.
+You can trust CasinoTopsOnline that all online casinos mentioned on this page are authorised and legal under the Gambling Act of 2003.

 In relation to online casinos, it means that Kiwis are free to gamble as long as the website and its server are based overseas.
 Luckily, most well-established online casinos are indeed based outside of New Zealand, mostly in mainland Europe or Canada, making the majority of the website accessible for New Zealand players.

 New Zealand does not have its own legislative gambling commission, meaning that you will not find a casino licence granted by a New Zealand-based authority.
 This is not necessary given that players can only gamble at overseas operators as mentioned above.
 If you do stumble across an online casino that advertises as being in possession of a New Zealand gambling licence, it is most likely an unsafe casino.
-You should look for valid licences issued by the Malta Gaming Authority, the Kahnawake Gaming Commission, the Gibraltar Government or the Curacao Government, as these indicate a valid online casino.
+You should look for valid licences issued by the Malta Gaming Authority, the Kahnawake Gaming Commission, the Gibraltar Government or the Curacao Government, or another trustworthy jurisdiction, as these indicate a valid online casino.